- Home

 Staging and prognosis for lung cancer

-These tests will show what type of lung cancer you have and how far it has spread.
+These tests will help show what type of lung cancer you have and how far it has spread.
 Called staging, this helps your doctors recommend the best treatment for you.

 Learn more about: